bahsim/idgl-dev-system/README.md

 *   **🏗️ Built with IDGL**: Every component follows the `Spec` → Generate → Validate → Refine loop
 *   **✅ Production Ready**: Handles enterprise-scale projects with 10,000+ files

+#### Meeting Follow-Up Generation

+Our **[MFU Generation Implementation](./02-implementation/05-mfu-generation/)** showcases domain-specific IDGL application:

+*   **📋 Content-Driven Approach**: Analyzes actual meeting content rather than using templates
+*   **🎯 Multiple Output Formats**: Action-oriented, knowledge-focused, hybrid, and summary formats
+*   **🔍 Quality Validation**: Ensures documentation accurately reflects meeting content
+*   **📚 Complete Methodology**: From definition to specification to boot configuration
+*   **🚀 Zero-Friction Usage**: Boot config includes default spec for immediate use
+*   **🔧 Flexible Overrides**: Support for custom and shared spec overrides

-This scanner shows how Architects use IDGL to build complex tools that would be impossible to create with traditional development approaches.
+These implementations show how Architects use IDGL to build complex tools that would be impossible to create with traditional development approaches.